Skip to content

 State

 State is an essential part of any game.
 Novely has a special state function for working with state.
-You can access this function through the novely function or, alternatively, some actions will provide you with this function.
+Actions will provide this function to you, but also that function is provided by engine itself.

 State can be any JavaScript value that can be serialized.
-By default, it is limited to JSON values.
+By default, it is limited to JSON values, but can be extended by configuring storage and cloneFunction, read more about these.

-Novely has two different types of state: "data" and, obviously, "state".
-Data is a global state shared across the entire game, while "state" is bound to each save.
+Novely has two different types of state: global shared across the entire game "data" and "state" which is unique to every save in the game.

 Default values